aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 4.
 Managing Albums

-TODO Describe what this section will create, why, and how it fits into Amplify's value set.
+In this section, you will add support for creating, reading, updating, and deleting albums via the GraphQL API.

 ![Picture of album list](3-auth-home.png)